 Florida anchoring rules have been a toxic, contentious issue for years.
 In this article we’ll look at the guidelines, rules and relevant issues facing Florida cruisers.
-Plus we’ll take a look at some notable Florida anchoring law cases from the past.
+Plus, for anyone who’s interested, we’ll take a look at some notable Florida anchoring issues and legal cases from the past.

 Cruising Florida Keys: Every Boater’s Dream

 Florida is a tourist magnet.
-It has year-round tropical weather, gorgeous white sand beaches, swaying palm trees, and clear, turquoise water.
+Year-round tropical weather, gorgeous white sand beaches, swaying palm trees, and clear, turquoise water.
 To many, it’s paradise.
 For all of these reasons, and more, the dream of cruising the Florida Keys is especially irresistible for sailors and boaters.

 Cruising boats flock to Florida every winter.
 Many of those “snowbird” travelers travel from New York to Florida by boat, or elsewhere in the Northeast.
 They’re often climate refugees, fleeing harsh, cold and snowy northern winters.
 Or, they might be doing “The Great Loop”— a popular cruising route that brings boaters from the Great Lakes to the Gulf of Mexico via the ICW, Mississippi river, and then on to Florida’s Gulf Coast and the Florida Keys.

 The Sunshine State depends on selling beaches, culture, environment and natural resources— especially its waterways—as a luxury destination.
 Because of this, Florida’s state and local governments try to maintain an up-market image.
 Florida cities have pushed legal boundaries, and sometimes stepped on sandy, flip-flopped toes, to criminalize the act of living on a boat and to discourage those who try.